1,000+ Opportunities

 Inform your Dogwood Leverage Fund Officer when you receive your award notification or declination.
 Agree that your assigned grant writer has your permission to submit a copy of your completed grant application to Dogwood Health Trust.
 All applications will be kept confidential, and Dogwood will not share the grant application information with other organizations.

-The current target date is October 2, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Leverage Fund are due October 2, 2026.
+This is an annual program.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.